ieee-aizustd/ieee-aizustd.github.io/README.markdown

-# Seattle Xcoders Web Site
+# IEEE-AizuSTD Web Site

+We create this website based on Seattle Xcoders.

 This is the source for the [Seattle Xcoders](http://seattlexcoders.org) web site.
 It is built using Jekyll with a few modifications.